eskezje/useplatformtick-research/Research.md

 ## 1. Initial Discovery and String Analysis

-Only useage of USEPLATFORMTICK in all of the system, done by dumping all strings of system32 use [strings2.exe](https://github.com/glmcdona/strings2) and finding USEPLATFORMTICK, no other code uses `USEPLATFORMTICK` besides ntoskrnl.exe, and ntkrla57.exe
+Only usage of USEPLATFORMTICK in all of the system, done by dumping all strings of system32 use [strings2.exe](https://github.com/glmcdona/strings2) and finding USEPLATFORMTICK, no other code uses `USEPLATFORMTICK` besides ntoskrnl.exe, and ntkrla57.exe

 ```c
       if ( strstr(v3, "USEPLATFORMTICK") )          // if bcdedit /set USEPLATFORMTICK yes